On this page

 What happens if I submit the wrong fee?

 Fee waiver: Fee waivers may be available for qualifying applicants.
 See official instructions for eligibility.
-For related guidance, see e-visa-tourist.
+For related guidance, see National Migration Registry Card Application.

 Form sections (What sections does Form e-Visa Application have?)